 Our digital, networked age hides from us in plain sight the concrete, material correspondence between power and information.
 The design and culture of computing have made us forget that our access and delivery points for online infor- mation are always physical, electrical systems requiring the support of power and infrastructure.

-Twined applications in 1804 and 1809 by Campillo and Sömmering gave us the first long-distance electrical telegraph.
-These electrochemical contraptions comprised simple on/off switching at the transmission end, coupled to wires immersed in tubes of acid at the receiving station.
-The tubes were labeled with a unique alpha-numeric character, and hydrogen bubbles resulting from electrolysis of the acid would convey both message and meaning.
+The history of telecommunications reveals that before post-modern discourse posited them as the lighter-than-air systems producing cloudy, virtual worlds, telecommunications networks were rooted in visible, physical reality.
+Twined applications in 1804 and 1809 by Campillo and Sömmering gave us the first long-distance electrical telegraphy.
+These electro-chemical contraptions comprised simple on/off switching at the transmission end, coupled to wires immersed in tubes of acid at the receiving end.
+The receiver’s tubes were labelled with a unique alpha-numeric character, and hydrogen bubbles resulting from electrolysis of the acid would convey a physical message and meaning.

 Data Calorimetry is an interactive installation comprised of two computers serving up digital documents to one another.
 These documents detail the natural history of electrical telecommunications development.
-The data cable connecting the two servers has been spliced, and placed in a tube containing a strong acid.
-As data is transmitted through this acid, glitches appear on screen, hydrogen bubbles are produced, and a metered temperature rise give a sense of the material energy and power of digital information.
+The data cable connecting the two servers is spliced, and placed in a tube containing strong acid.
+As data is transmitted, hydrogen microbubbles and metered temperature rise of the liquid in the tube afford a sense of the real power and energy of digital information.